I'm Leaving on a Jet Plane

 The next morning we got up and had to hurry to make a flight to the next cruise ship stop.
 We both showered and took out our hair dryers.
 To my naive surprise, the plugin did not fit!
 Needless to say, I wasn't able to use my hairdryer or phone.
 I looked a mess but I finally made it onto the cruise ship two days late.

 It was a very valuable lesson in flight schedules and about products like Ceptics provide.
-I certainly could have used a Ceptics’s power plug adapter.
+I certainly could have used a Ceptics’s International Travel Adapter Plug.
 I was very ill-prepared, to say the least.
-I know now, abet too late, that I would have needed an Adapter plug type A, B, and the country/region voltage is 120V.
+I know now, abet too late, that I would have needed a dual USB type A adapter, and the country/region voltage is 120V.
 The moral of my true story: If you are leaving on a jet plane and don’t know where you will end up, check out the safe and solid products at Ceptics.
 That’s one decision you won’t regret.